 Finally, you reach out to other people in recovery as a way of giving back.
 You join NA meetings and other support groups to inspire and motivate recovering addicts to stick to their recovery goals by sharing your experiences with them and offering comfort and advice when needed.

-How do you reconcile 12 steps with wild dolphins and horses?
+How do you reconcile 12 steps with wild dolphins?

-Dolphin therapy helps you discover things about yourself that you wouldn’t normally know.
-These wild mammals come to you as you swim with them and the interaction itself can usher healing or a whole host of other sinsights and changes.
+Ocean-based Treatment helps you discover things about yourself that you wouldn’t normally know.
+These wild mammals come to you as you swim with them and the interaction itself can usher healing or a whole host of other insights and changes.